-NMTOKEN: Sequence of name characters.
+• NMTOKEN: Sequence of name characters.

 An arbitrary sequence of letters, digits, "", "-", ".", and ":".
+This is the most restricted type one can use for numbers.
+There is no numeric type in XML.

-- NMTOKENS: List of NMTOKEN-values. - ENTITY: Name of an entity.
+- NMTOKENS: List of NMTOKEN-values. - ENTITY: Name of an entity (not in exam).

-Entities are a kind of macros or include files (see below).
+Entities are a kind of macros or include files (see appendix).
 An attribute of type ENTITY takes as value the name of a declared unparsed entity.

-- ENTITIES: List of ENTITY-values. - NOTATION $(N_1 | ... | N_m)$: One of the notations N_i .
+- ENTITIES: List of ENTITY-values (not in exam). - NOTATION (N1 | ... | N_m): One of the notations N_i.
+(Not in exam.)
 The N_i must be declared as notations (data formats).
 Only one attribute of an element type can have the type NOTATION.
 This attribute defines the format of the content of the element.